zishiguo/sharding/README.md

 The full example is [here](./examples/order.go).

+Note: Gorm config `PrepareStmt: true` is not supported for now.

 ## Primary Key

 When you sharding tables, you need consider how the primary key generate.